yellow-digital/three-webc/README.md

 > Webcomponents for [threejs]

-Ease the setup for 3D graphics and maintains a straighforward integration with [threejs].
+Ease the setup for 3D graphics and maintain a straighforward integration with [threejs].

 ## Features